microsoft/vscode-docs/docs/remote/wsl.md

 ### Opening a terminal in WSL

-If you've already connected to WSL, **any terminal window** you open in VS Code will automatically run inside WSL.
-As with external WSL terminal windows, you can also **use the `code` CLI** to perform a number of operations such as opening a new file or folder.
-Type `code --help` to what is available from the command line.
+Opening a terminal in a container is simple.
+Once connected, **any terminal window** you open in VS Code (e.g. using **Terminal > New Terminal**) will automatically run in WSL than locally.

+You can also **use the `code-insiders` CLI** from this same terminal window to perform a number of operations such as opening a new file or folder in WSL!
+Type `code-insiders --help` to what is available from the command line.

 ![Using the code CLI](images/wsl/code-command-in-terminal.png)